lukesalter71/CITS3403-Project/README.md

 * One page giving feedback to users
 * One page showing aggregate results & usage statistics

+#### Features
+* Login Page - Remember credentials for future autologin, Forgot password, need an account?
+* User Registration page - Ask if they already have an account
+* User not loged in can only have access to the home page.
+To access other pages they need to be loged in.
+* If user is not logged in and tries to access a restricted page, remember that page, redirect the user to the login page, after successfull login, redirect the user to the page they wanted to access.
+* ...
+To be added...

 ## Development Environment

 ### Sections